microsoft/spring-data-cosmosdb/README.md

 [![MIT License](http://img.shields.io/badge/license-MIT-green.svg) ](https://github.com/Microsoft/spring-data-documentdb/blob/master/LICENSE)

-# Spring Data for Azure DocumentDB
+# Spring Data for Azure Cosmos DB

-[Azure DocumentDB](https://docs.microsoft.com/en-us/azure/cosmos-db/documentdb-introduction) helps manage JSON data through well-defined database resources.
-It is a key part of [Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/documentdb-introduction), which is a globally-distributed database service that allows developers to work with data using a variety of standard APIs, such as DocumentDB, MongoDB, Graph, and Table.
+[Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction) is a globally-distributed database service that allows developers to work with data using a variety of standard APIs, such as SQL, MongoDB, Cassandra, Graph, and Table.

-**Spring Data DocumentDB** provides initial Spring Data support for [Azure DocumentDB API](https://docs.microsoft.com/en-us/azure/cosmos-db/documentdb-introduction) based on Spring Data framework, the other APIs are not supported in this package.
+**Spring Data Azure Cosmos DB** provides initial Spring Data support for Azure Cosmos DB using the [SQL API](https://docs.microsoft.com/en-us/azure/cosmos-db/sql-api-introduction), based on Spring Data framework; the other APIs are not supported in this package.

 ## TOC